 (the video starts with the preceding Choir and then the Philharmonic starts)

 Then at 11am, we celebrate the ‘1st Anastasi’ (Resurrection).
 For Corfu this is the end of lent and mourning.

-There are 2 things that happen in Corfu then.
-At 11 o’clock then, with the sound of the St Spyridon bells, we throw from our windows ceramic pots filled with water, that we call them “botis”.
+At 11 o’clock then, at the sound of the St Spyridon bells, we throw from our windows ceramic pots filled with water, that we call them “botis”.
 There are different version as to the provenance of this custom.
 One has it that in Ancient Greece the used to break pots at funerals in order to scare away bad spirits.
 The Christian version of this custom is that it is probably an interpretation of the Bible’s event description when Maria Magdalena went to Christ’s tomb and found it open, she dropped the pot she was carrying.
 There are other versions as well.
 Whatever it may be, at 11 o’clock am there is mayhem!!!!
 Here is a clip from that:

 People then go to collect pieces that are meant to bring good luck.

 After that, the bands go around town again, this time with happy music called “Greki”.
 They pass by the main sites of the old town and before they finish, each band goes by the other two bands’ “homes” to “salute” them, where they play their full piece to them.
-‘Palia’ plays some other joyful and fun tunes.
+Lately the bands play some other joyful and fun tunes as well.

 At this point, it is also the first time that you clap to the bands… kind of thank you guys….

 Alas, nothing happens for a few hours after that…….!